 If you check the ingredient list of this food by American Journey, you will notice that the first item is deboned turkey, and deboned chicken comes after it.
-This cat food is rich in protein, and it gives felines the flavor and nutrients they need.
+This cat food is rich in protein and gives felines the flavor and nutrients they need.

-The formula doesn’t include any artificial preservatives, poultry by-product meals, soy, wheat, or other grains.
+The formula doesn’t include artificial preservatives, poultry by-product meals, soy, wheat, or other grains.

-The essential amino acids, antioxidants, and fatty acids improve your cat’s skin, coat, heart, and eye health, and they support its immune system.
+The essential amino acids, antioxidants, and fatty acids improve your cat’s skin, coat, heart, and eye health and support its immune system.

 - It is made with high-quality protein from poultry

 - It doesn’t contain any grains, artificial preservatives, or poultry by-product meals

 - It is rich in vitamins, minerals, antioxidants, and fatty acids for overall health support

 - Some kitties may refuse to eat this food

 Rich in protein from roasted venison and smoked salmon, this cat food recipe supports your kitty’s muscles, bones, and joints.

 The formula contains vitamins, minerals, omega fatty acids, antioxidants, probiotics, and prebiotics for your furry friend’s overall well-being and immune health.